Table of Contents

 2. NxCoreAPI.dll

 There are less than 20 functions in NxCoreAPI.dll, and only one function is required -- NxCoreProcessTape which starts the data streaming into your application.
 One of the parameters you pass NxCoreProcessTape is the address of one of your functions (the callback function) which will be called for each trade or quote update.
 Your callback function is passed two formal parameters which are pointers to fixed data structures containing the quote and trade data.
-Your job as an application programmer is copy the data members that you are interested in.
+Your job as an application programmer is copy the data members in which you are interested.

 Note: